cjdbarlow/Part-One/bispectral-index.md

 ##Cons
 * Proprietary algorithim
 * Expensive
-* Concerns about validity with:
+* May be inappropriately fall with use of muscle relaxants
- * Use of muscle relaxants
+* May not fall appropriately with:
  * Non-GABAergic agents (e.g. ketamine, nitrous oxide)